Scottish-Tech-Army/soundscape-backend/docs/photondeploy.md

     - Making sure that the shared infrastructure (`soundscape-shared` RG, `soundscape-fd` Front Door, and the Azure Container Registry) has been deployed.

-    - Making sure that the `photon` and `photontest` DNS zones and Front Door endpoints have been added (see [Adding DNS zones and endpoints](/docs/infradeploy.md#adding-dns-zones-and-endpoints)).
+    - Making sure that the `photon` and `photontest` Front Door endpoints and DNS records have been added (see [Adding DNS records and endpoints](/docs/infradeploy.md#adding-dns-records-and-endpoints)).

     - Making sure that quotas have been set.